ImagingLyceum-ASU/ImageSTEAM-notebooks/README.md

 }

 ## Funding Acknowledgement
-This work is supported by the National Science Foundation under awards DRL-1949384 and DRL-1949493.
+This work is supported by the National Science Foundation under awards DRL-1949384 and DRL-1949493 as well as CNS-2126303.